Hyperbolic VAE via Latent Gaussian Distributions: Related Work

-\paragraph{Distributions on the hyperbolic space} Defining a distribution in the hyperbolic space with easy sampling is challenging. \citet{nagano19} suggests hyperbolic wrapped normal distribution from the observation that the tangent space is Euclidean space.
-Leveraging operations defined on the tangent spaces, e.g., parallel transport, enables an easy sampling algorithm. \citet{mathieu19} propose a sampling method for the Riemannian normal defined on the Poincar\'e disk model using rejection sampling.
-This method rejects the pathological samples and enables accurate sampling from the distribution, but this demands a high amount of time complexity.
-These distributions are applied in many cases~\citep{rown,MVAE,rcnf} but suffer from stability issues because of the absence of closed-form KL divergence.
-Our proposed distribution, however, not only share the common merits but also has overcome the stability problem with closed-form KL divergence. \autoref{tab:distribution_related_work} summarizes the properties of each distribution.
+\paragraph{Distributions over hyperbolic space.} Defining a tractable distribution over hyperbolic space is challenging. \citet{nagano19} suggest hyperbolic wrapped normal distribution (HWN) from the observation that the tangent space is Euclidean space.
+Leveraging operations defined on the tangent spaces, e.g., parallel transport, enables an easy sampling algorithm. \citet{mathieu19} propose a rejection sampling method for the Riemannian normal distribution defined on the Poincar\'e disk model, namely Poincar\'e normal distribution.
+This method rejects the pathological samples and enables accurate sampling from the distribution in exchange for high computational complexity.

+Although these distributions are widely adopted in many applications~\citep{MVAE,rcnf,rown}, one can barely adopt the full covariance matrix due to the difficulties in Monte-Carlo based KL approximation.
+The number of samples to approximate the KL divergence increases exponentially when the full covariance matrix is used~\citep{rown}, so it is common to use isotropic or diagonal covariance instead.
+Especially in the Poincar\'e normal, the computation of KL divergence is slow due to the expensive rejection sampling.

+\paragraph{RL with hyperbolic space.} The hierarchical relationship between the states lying on the trajectories earned from RL agents has been gaining attention recently. \citet{nagano19} have studied that the hierarchical structure of Atari2600 Breakout game states can be well-captured with hyperbolic VAEs.
+We compare the same task, where GM-VAE outperforms the previous work. \citet{hyp_deep_rl} suggest using hyperbolic space as the geometric prior for representation learning in model-free RL agent, showing improvements in generalization performances.
+Here, we focus on model-based RL, especially the method of using the world model~\citep{worldModel,DreamerV2}, and open the possibility of applying hyperbolic space to broader domains of RL by solving the bottleneck of the numerical stability.